Gordon Schildenfeld: Sturm Graz

 In July 2009, Schildenfeld joined Sturm Graz of the Austrian Bundesliga on a season-long loan from Beşiktaş.
 He made his league debut for the club on 26 July 2009 in a 3–0 win at home to Magna Wiener Neustadt, entering as a substitute for Ferdinand Feldhofer in the 89th minute.
 He later managed to find his place as a regular at the club, appearing in 34 league matches during the season.
 His only goal in the league during the season came on 27 March 2010 when he netted the opening goal in a 3–0 win at Kapfenberger SV.

 During his first season with Sturm Graz, he also made ten appearances for the club in the UEFA Europa League and was also a regular feature in their run to the Austrian Cup title, making six appearances in the competition.
 On 15 August 2009, he netted a brace against TSV St. Johann in the Austrian Cup, helping Sturm to grab a 4–2 extra-time win in the first-round match.
 He also completed the full 90 minutes in the Cup final on 16 May 2010, which Sturm won 1–0 against Magna Wiener Neustadt.
 On 8 June 2010, he signed a three-year contract with Sturm Graz.

 Eintracht Frankfurt

 On 7 July 2011, Schildenfeld returned to the 2.
 Bundesliga to join Eintracht Frankfurt.
 He played there in his first season 33 out of 34 possible matches, helping the club earn promotion to the top-flight Bundesliga.
 He scored one goal during the 2011–12 campaign.

 Dynamo Moscow

 On 11 July 2012, Schildenfeld signed a three-year contract with Russian Premier League side Dynamo Moscow for an undisclosed fee.

 PAOK

-After struggling to become regular starting center back in Dynamo, Schildenfeld moved on loan to Superleague Greece side PAOK.
+After struggling to become regular starting center back in Dynamo, Schildenfeld moved on loan to Super League Greece side PAOK.

 Panathinaikos

 On 2 August 2013, Schildenfeld went on a loan to Panathinaikos.
-He stayed for two years being one of the most famous players of the club, winning the Greek Cup against his other Greek club PAOK.
+He stayed for two years being one of the most famous players of the club, winning the Greek Football Cup against his other Greek club PAOK.